vectara/vectara-answer/README.md

 #### Hybrid Search (optional)

-By default, vectara-answer utilizes hybrid search with lambda=0.1 for short queries (num_words<=2) and lambda=0 (pure neural search) otherwise, but other values can be defined here.
+By default, vectara-answer utilizes hybrid search with lambda=0.1 for short queries (num_words<=2) and lambda=0 (pure neural search) otherwise, but you can define other values here.

 ```yaml
 # hybrid search